-We have granted a 30-day option to the representative of the underwriters to purchase up to 315,000 additional shares of common stock solely to cover overallotments, if any.
+We have granted a 30-day option to the representative of the underwriters to purchase up to allotments, if any.

+additional shares of common stock solely to cover over-

 The underwriters are offering the common stock as set forth under "Underwriting."
-Delivery of the shares will be made on or about
+Delivery of the shares will be made on or about , 2013.